-- (a) A person is admitted to a Bachelor Honours Degree on the recommendation of the academic head of department, provided that she/he has already obtained a relevant Bachelor's Degree or an appropriate Advanced Diploma and meets any other or further requirements as set out in the rules of the faculty in question, on condition that a person may also be admitted to a Bachelor Honours Degree: - (i) with the dean's permission, on the recommendation of the academic head of department in consultation with the Registrar - on the strength of a qualification that they consider to be equivalent to a first Bachelor's Degree, or
+- (a) A person is admitted to a Bachelor Honours Degree on the recommendation of the academic head of department, provided that she/he has already obtained a relevant Bachelor's Degree or an appropriate Advanced Diploma and meets any other or further requirements as set out in the rules of the faculty in question, on condition that a person may also be admitted to a Bachelor Honours Degree: - (i) with the dean's permission, on the recommendation of the academic head of department in consultation with the Registrar on the strength of a qualification that they consider to be equivalent to a first Bachelor's Degree, or

-- (ii) with the approval of the dean of the faculty, on the recommendation of the academic head of department, on the strength of a standard of proficiency - determined by means of RPL - that is sufficient for the purposes of postgraduate study, with notification to the ECS. - (b) No student will be allowed to register for a Bachelor Honours Degree module for occasional study unless the required undergraduate qualification has been obtained.

-- (i) In addition to the above-mentioned requirements that pertain in respect of admission to all Bachelor Honours Degrees, the dean, on the recommendation of the academic head of department and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (d) On the strength of a justified written application, based on special circumstances on the recommendation of the dean and the academic head of department, a student who has obtained a Bachelor's Degree or an Advanced Diploma in one faculty may be allowed to register for a Bachelor Honours Degree in another faculty. - (e) (i) In exceptional cases, the dean may on the recommendation of the academic head of department and with written notification to the Registrar - admit the said student to a single module for the maximum number of credits normally allocated to a Bachelor Honours module, or to more than one (1) module (other than those that are prescribed) where the number of credits add up to more than that maximum number, provided that it/these are deemed complementary to the specific programme of study and that the student possesses sufficient undergraduate knowledge of the discipline to warrant admission to the module(s). - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty.
+- (ii) with the approval of the dean of the faculty, on the recommendation of the academic head of department, on the strength of a standard of proficiency - determined by means of RPL - that is sufficient for the purposes of postgraduate study, with notification to the ECS. - (b) No student will be allowed to register for a Bachelor Honours Degree module for occasional study unless the required undergraduate qualification has been obtained. - (c) (i) In addition to the above-mentioned requirements that pertain in respect of admission to all Bachelor Honours Degrees, the dean, on the recommendation of the academic head of department and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (d) On the strength of a justified written application, based on special circumstances on the recommendation of the dean and the academic head of department, a student who has obtained a Bachelor's Degree or an Advanced Diploma in one faculty may be allowed to register for a Bachelor Honours Degree in another faculty. - (e) (i) In exceptional cases, the dean may on the recommendation of the academic head of department and with written notification to the Registrar admit the said student to a single module for the maximum number of credits normally allocated to a Bachelor Honours module, or for more than one (1) module (other than those that are prescribed) where the number of credits add up to more than that maximum number, provided that it/these are deemed complementary to the specific programme of study and that the student possesses sufficient undergraduate knowledge of the discipline to warrant admission to the module(s). - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (f) The responsibility to see to it that a person satisfies the necessary admission requirements lies with the relevant academic head of department and the programme director. - (g) An offer by the UFS is subject to fulfilment of the conditions determined by the UFS, and availability of space in the programme during the registration period.
+The UFS reserves the right to withdraw an offer should the processed academic results be erroneous or fraudulent.
+Should a student engage in conduct which the UFS, in its sole and unfettered discretion, deems undesirable, the UFS reserves the right to withdraw an offer.